Nithivarn-Reddy/Summarizer/README.md

 2) I am also skipping those papers which don't have any body_text.

-3) For determining the number of clusters , I have used Knee-Elbow method by providing the clusters range of (2,20).
+3) For determining the number of clusters , I have used Knee-Elbow method by providing the clusters range of (2,30).
 I have taken the specified range based on trail and error.
 My assumption over here is that we can never determine what could be the optimal cluster range as it all depends on the data.
-For this project since we are choosing 5000 files randomly we cannot determine how close or how far they may be contextually related.
+For this project since we are choosing 6000 files randomly we cannot determine how close or how far they may be contextually related.

 4) Computationally its taking too much time so I have run the my summarization for one percent of data and have added the output of these files.
 The instance with 10% of data is also still running.

+5) This summarizer takes english language only into consideration.
+It doesn't take into consideration other languages.

 ### Functionality of summarizer.py

 This python file is the driving file for the entire project.
-Here I have registered the input flag to capture its value which are then passed on to the respective methods of project1.py file.
+Here I have registered the --input flag to capture its value which are then passed on to the respective methods of project2.py file.
 I have used argparse for reading the commandline    arguments.

 ### Functionality of each method in project2.py